apoca/react-format-currency/README.md

 ### Features

 - Display numbers (on Input) with separators.
-- Pluralize labels in strings.
-- Support for 150+ languages.
+- Support for 150+ countries.
 - Runs in the browser and Node.js.
 - Built on standards.